Memorial Union Building (New Hampshire)

 The Memorial Union Building (MUB) is the University of New Hampshire's students' union building and the "heart of campus."
 The building also serves as the official New Hampshire War Memorial for soldiers killed in action since World War I. Planning for a student union began in 1930s and fundraising began in 1945.
 The MUB was opened in 1957*.
-In the 1990s the MUB was renovated, and a dining hall was added on.
+The building has been home to concerts, including an early Phish show in April 1989.
+In the 1990s, the MUB was renovated, and a dining hall was added.